0.820 -0.03 (-3.30%)

 Trevena (NASDAQ: TRVN) is expecting an FDA decision on its pain drug oliceridine on November 2.
 Furthermore, the FDA has informed the company that it intends to convene an advisory committee meeting to discuss the oliceridine filing (likely in September), which could be a catalyst for shares if positive.
 Wall Street analysts continue to believe Olinvo will likely be approved by the FDA based on the draft guidelines and two positive pivotal Phase 3 APOLLO studies and ATHENA safety study.

 Trevena (NASDAQ:TRVN) and Array Biopharma (NASDAQ:ARRY) investors could be celebrating soon enough, should these two drug makers achieve that triumphant FDA approval at the close of a winding biotech road.
 Between Trevena's opioid asset oliceridine, designed as an intravenous treatment of severe acute pain, and Array's BRAF-mutant melanoma combination therapy candidate encorafenib + binimetinib getting close to final FDA verdicts, two bulls at Cowen are out shedding light on the opportunity ahead.
-By Cowen's bet, these drug makers are steaming ahead to stamps of FDA approval.

 Investors seeking to increase their exposure to growth should consider companies such as Trevena and Redfin.
 Analysts are generally optimistic about the future of these stocks, based on how muchRead More...